dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 Before getting into the heart of the topic, a little bit about the lab environment.

-For this article, the lab used relies ont on an AKS server but on a local kubeadm single node cluster.
+For this article, the lab used relies not on an AKS server but on a local kubeadm single node cluster.
 I used Vagrant with a vagrant file as below:

 ```bash